SixArm/pitch-deck-template/README.md

 * Customer Concentration Risk: revenue of largest customers / total revenue.

-### Power + Effects

-* Platform power + network effects: when more users use it, it improves.

-* Promotion power + viral effects: how it spreads from one user to another.

-* Protection power + moat effects: defensibility of acquisition and retention.

-* Production power + scale effects: when growth increases, costs decrease.

-* Propeller power + flywheel effects: how loops increase lift and momentum.

 ### Pirate Metrics

 * Acquisition: How are people discovering our product or company?